lightbits/lightbits.github.io/euler2/euler2.markdown

 It seems like there is a "canonical" small rotation, that all forms of rotations tend towards.

-To try and intuitively appreciate this, let's first look at stuff in two dimensions.
+To intuitively appreciate this, let's first look at stuff in two dimensions.
 ![](physics2.png)
 In physics, you may have learned that a point rotating on a circle has a velocity tangent to the circle, and that the speed is proportional to the angular speed and the radius: v = wr.